 Travel behavior

-Travellers from GCC countries show a strong inclination for frequent travel, despite the geopolitical situation and the conflict with Israel.
+Travellers from GCC countries show a strong inclination for frequent travel, slightly weakened since the conflict between Israel and Iran started.
 Despite the slight decrease in observed ON figures over the past few months, it emphasizes the unwavering desire of the local population to travel.
 Switzerland, known for its exceptional safety, cleanliness, and positive image, is in an advantageous position.

 In general, Arabs prefer to travel as part of larger family groups, often consisting of up to 15 people.
 They frequently opt for rented cars, exploring various locations in Switzerland and Europe.
 A green environment, a lake, and a city with diverse shopping and entertainment options top their wish list.
 Demand is high for exciting yet not overly strenuous activities like paragliding and summer toboggan runs.